sahib/rmlint/docs/rmlint.1.rst

     Apply a maximum number of memory to use for hashing and **--paranoid**.
     The total number of memory might still exceed this limit though, especially when setting it very low.
-In general ``rmlint`` will however consume about this amont of memory plus a more or less constant extra amount that depends on the data you are scanning.
+In general ``rmlint`` will however consume about this amount of memory plus a more or less constant extra amount that depends on the data you are scanning.

     The ``size``-description has the same format as for **--size**, therefore you